 Drugs are used to help the kidneys excrete more uric acid.
 These are called uricosuric drugs.
 These drugs include allopurinol, probenecid, and sulfinpyrazone.
 Allopurinol blocks the conversion of hypoxanthine to xanthine to uric acid.
 Allopurinol is appropriate for gout patients who are overproducers of uric acid.
 Allopurinol is taken once daily.
 Rare and life-threatening hypersensitivity reactions are possible with allopurinol use.
 Other agents include uricase enzymes that catabolize uric acid to a more soluble form which is readily excreted by the kidneys.
 One such drug is Rasburicase which became available in 2002, however serious side effects such as anaphylaxis, hemolysis, and methemoglobinemia can occur.

-A distinction needs to be made between the treatment of gout as an acute inflammatory disease and the lowering of the serum urate (SU) levels into a normal range.
 Treating acute gout attacks alone is not sufficient to prevent the disease from progressing.
 When treating gout one needs to treat acute attacks, and lower excess stores of uric acid to achieve dissolution of monosodium urate crystals through a long-term reduction of SU concentrations far beyond the threshold for saturation of urate and provide prophylaxis to prevent acute flares.
 The options available for the treatment of acute gout are NSAIDs, colchicine, corticosteroids, adrenocorticotropic hormone (ACTH) and intra-articular corticosteroids.
 The most important determinant of therapeutic success is not which anti-inflammatory agent is chosen, but rather how soon therapy is initiated and that the dose be appropriate.
 Prophylaxis should be considered an adjunct, rather than an alternative, to long-term urate-lowering therapy.
 The optimal agent, dose and duration for gout prophylaxis are unknown and require further investigation.
 The importance of long-term management of gout is the reduction and maintenance of SU in a goal range, usually defined as less than 6.0 mg/dL.
 Allopurinol and benzbromarone remain the cornerstone drugs for reducing SU levels lower than the saturation threshold to dissolve urate deposits effectively.
 Febuxostat and pegloticase help to optimize control of SU levels, especially in those patients with the most severe gout.
 Other agents, such as fenofibrate and losartan may be helpful as adjuvant drugs.
 Treatment for gout has advanced little in the last 40 years, until recently.

 Asymptomatic hyperuricemia, acute flares, intercritical segments, and advanced gout are the stages that patient may go through.
 For quite a number of years, high uric acid levels deposit uric acid in tissues and during this time there are no gout symptoms.
 Then, an acute gout attack occurs, followed by periods of remission and more acute gout attacks, eventually leading to advanced gout.
 High uric acid levels in the bloodstream is called hyperuricemia.
 Hyperuricemia is a serum urate concentration above 6.8 mg per deciliter.